Pros & cons of fixed vs variable rate home loans

-One product that lenders are offering to customers is called a split loan.
-This is essentially allowing you to split your total borrowing amount into two loans, one fixed and one variable.
-So if you had a $500,000 loan you could split that into a variable $250,000 loan and a fixed $250,000 loan.
+In essence, a split loan allows you to ‘split’ your total borrowing amount into two separate loans - one fixed and one variable.
+For example, if you had a $500,000 loan you could split that into a variable $250,000 loan and a fixed $250,000 loan.

 The main drawback of a split loan is that if you pay it out while part of your loan is fixed, the fixed portion will likely incur fixed rate break costs The variable portion of the loan will allow you to make extra repayments to reduce your loan balance, however the fixed side can still impose penalties for early repayments.

 Which to choose?